 Independent contractors are basically self-employed individuals who welcome seasonal or part-time positions.
 It’s important to know that independent contractors are hired by you and not employed by you.
 You aren’t required to provide benefits, withhold tax/Medicare/Social Security, or pay unemployment taxes.
 You also can’t dictate the hours the contractor works.
 However, you are required to report compensation of $600 or more to the IRS.

-If you are hiring employees, not independent contractors, whether they are seasonal or not, you must provide certain benefits by law.
+If you are hiring employees, not independent contractors, whether they are seasonal employees or not, you must provide certain benefits by law.
 These vary by state but can include:

 1. Unemployment Benefits: Check with your state department of labor to determine the specific laws that apply in your state.
 If an employee is hired on a temporary basis, there may be exceptions for “seasonal employers” who, because of the nature of their business, require temporary employees.